-amera's protection function may have activated The camera's protection function may have activated because camera temperature is too high.
-Turn off the camera and wait until it cools down before trying to use it again. y power is low. amera could not go into auto record standby for some n during a Move Out CS or Move In CS operation. ose the image again with the boundary aligned ctly (page 75). nage you specified with the slideshow "Images" g cannot be found.
-Change the "Images" setting (page and try again.
-You are attempting to save a user BEST SHOT scene in the "SCENE" folder when the folder already contains 999 user scenes.
-There is something wrong with the memory card.
+ALERT The camera's protection function may have activated because camera temperature is too high.
+Turn off the camera and wait until it cools down before trying to use it again.
+Battery is low.
+Battery power is low.
+Camera not in standby.
+Re-frame the image.
+The camera could not go into auto record standby for reason during a Move Out CS or Move In CS operat Compose the image again with the boundary aligned correctly (page 75).
+Cannot find the file.
+The image you specified with the slideshow "Images" setting cannot be found.
+Change the "Images" setting (page 108) and try again.
+Cannot register any more files.
+You are attempting to save a user BEST SHOT sce the "SCENE" folder when the folder already contain user scenes.
+Card ERROR There is something wrong with the memory card.
 Turn off the camera, remove the memory card and then reload it into the camera.
 If this message re-appears when you turn the camera back on, format the memory card (page 158).
-IMPORTANT!
-Formatting a memory card deletes all its files.
-Before formatting, try transferring recoverable files to a computer or some other storage device. re attempting to connect the camera to a printer while mera's USB settings are not compatible with the USB n of the printer (page 122). y power is low, so an image file could not be saved. re trying to record a file while there are already 9999 tored in the 999th folder.
-If you want to record more, files you no longer need (page 32).
+IMPORTANT! • Formatting a memory card deletes all its files.
+Before formatting, try transferring recoverable files to a computer or some other storage device.
+Check connections!
+You are attempting to connect the camera to a printer while the camera's USB settings are not compatible with the USE system of the printer (page 122).
+Files could not be saved because battery is low.
+Battery power is low, so an image file could not be saved.
+Folder cannot be created.
+You are trying to record a file while there are already files stored in the 999th folder.
+If you want to record redelete files you no longer need (page 32).